Cheeden/tp/docs/DeveloperGuide.md

 **Rationale:**
 Alternative 2 was chosen because **searching by last name is essential functionality** for a tutor contact management system.
 Tutors frequently have multiple students from the same family (e.g., siblings "Alice Tan" and "Bobby Tan") and need to search by family name.
 The token-based approach also aligns with user expectations from familiar contact applications, reducing the learning curve.
 While more complex to implement, the usability benefits far outweigh the implementation cost.

-#### Design Choices for Name Search Ranking

-**Aspect: Ranking search results when multiple persons match**

-* **Current choice: Rank by Token Position**
-  * First token (first name) matches ranked higher than other token matches, then alphabetical within each rank
-  * Example: `find jo` → First: "John Smith", "Joseph Tan" (Rank 1), Then: "Alice Jones" (Rank 2)
-  * Pros:
-    - **More relevant results first** - First names are more distinguishing and memorable than last names
-    - **Faster visual scanning** - Users can quickly identify the intended person
-    - **Aligns with cognitive patterns** - People typically recall first names more readily
-  * Cons:
-    - More complex to implement (requires ranking logic and comparator)
-    - Doesn't account for multiple keyword matches (e.g., "John David" gets same rank as "John Smith" for query "john david")

-* **Improvements: Count Keyword Matches**
-  * Rank by number of keywords matched, then by token position, then alphabetically
-  * Example: `find john david` → "John David" (2 matches), then "John Smith", "David Lee" (1 match each)
-  * Pros:
-    - Most intelligent relevance ranking
-    - Rewards comprehensive matches
-    - Better results for multi-keyword searches
-  * Cons:
-    - Most complex to implement and test
-    - Significantly more complex to explain to users
-    - Diminishing returns for typical use cases (most searches are 1-2 keywords)

 #### Error Handling for Empty Search Results